stonecircle/kue-ui-express/README.md

 kue.createQueue();

-kueUiExpress(app, '/kue', '/api');
+kueUiExpress(app, '/kue/', '/kue-api/');

 // Mount kue JSON api
-app.use('/api', kue.app);
+app.use('/kue-api/', kue.app);

 app.listen(3000);
 ```

-### Confiugration
+### Configuration

-The example above mounts the Kue-Ui Ember appilcation on the express app at the locatio `/kue` and tells the application to point at `/api` to access the Kue JSON api.
+The example above mounts the Kue-Ui Ember application on the express app at the location `/kue/` and tells the application to point at `/kue-api/` to access the Kue JSON API.

 You are also able to enable a simple [Authmaker](https://authmaker.com) based by passing your [Authmaker Ember Simple Auth](https://github.com/Authmaker/authmaker-ember-simple-auth) config as the final argument to the `kueUiExpress()` setup function as follows.